LemoFoundationLtd/lemo-core-sdk/README.md

 # LemoChain JavaScript API

-This is the LemoChain compatible JavaScript API which implements the Generic JSON RPC spec.
-It's available on npm as a node module.
+This is the LemoChain compatible JavaScript API which implements the Generic JSON RPC.

 [![NPM version][npm-image]][npm-url]